-Disclaimer: For some (not all) of the products and services recommended on this page, Archaeology Travel will earn a commission at no extra cost to you should you purchase them following our links.
-More information about the products and services promoted on Archaeology Travel is provided in our Code of Ethics statement.
+For some (not all) of the products recommended on this page, Archaeology Travel may earn a commission at no extra cost to you should you decide to purchase them.

 Perhaps the best known monument of Chichen Itza.
 Called ‘El Castillo’ by the first Spaniards to visit the site, it is the ‘Temple of Kukulcán’ – a Mayan feathered deity.